openpracticelibrary/openpracticelibrary/src/pages/practice/100-prioritisation.md

 whatIs: W﻿hen you need to narrow down your options or prioritise.
 This is a democratic relative prioritisation exercise where people get $100 each to distribute across whatever needs prioritising.
-whyDo: P﻿rioritisaing is hard.
+whyDo: P﻿rioritising is hard.
 This is a method that helps everyone be heard, but also navigates you towards consensus in an equitable way.
 howTo: >-
   ## M﻿ethod